Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Introduction

-In Study~2, we invite participants to put their knowledge and expertise into practice by writing three input prompts for a text-to-image system with the specific aim of creating a digital artwork.
+In \textbf{Study~2}, we test the insights from the above two studies in practice.
+We invite participants to apply their knowledge and expertise by writing three input prompts for a text-to-image generation system with the specific aim of creating a digital artwork (and without seeing the generated images).
 We analyze participants' use of descriptive language and the use of prompt modifiers that could influence the quality and style of the resulting artworks.
-In Study~3, we then invite the same participants who participated in the previous study to review the images generated from their own prompts.
-Each participant improved the prompts with a specific task of creating an artwork of high visual quality.
-With this study, we investigate whether expertise in writing prompts emerges intuitively or whether it is an expert skill, learned through iteration and practice.
-Our hypothesis is that if prompt engineering is a learned skill, participants will not be able to significantly improve their images due to few interactions with the text-to-image system within our studies.
+In \textbf{Study~3}, we then invite the same participants who participated in the Study~2 to review the images generated from their own prompts.
+Each participant was asked to improve their prompts with the specific task of creating an artwork of high visual quality.
+Our hypothesis is that if prompt engineering is an intuitive skill innate to humans, participants will be able to apply it immediately.
+On the other hand, if participants are not able to significantly improve their images due to few interactions with the text-to-image generation system within our studies, then this may indicate that the skill of prompt engineering needs to be acquired before it can be applied in practice.

-We find that while participants were able to describe artworks in rich descriptive language, almost none of the participants used specific keywords to adapt the style of their artworks or modify the images in other ways.
+\textbf{Key insights from studies 2 and 3:} We find that while participants were able to describe artworks in rich descriptive language, almost none of the participants used specific keywords to adapt the style of their artworks or modify the images in other ways.
 Moreover, participants were not able to significantly improve the quality of the artworks in the follow-up study.
-This points to prompt engineering being a non-intuitive skill that laypeople first need to learn before it can be applied in meaningful ways.
+This points to prompt engineering being a non-intuitive skill that people first need to acquire before it can be applied in meaningful ways.

-Due to our decision to recruit crowd workers as participants, our paper is the first to provide insights on how well paid crowd workers perform in experiments on prompt engineering and text-to-image generation.
-Based on our findings and experience, we provide recommendations for conducting experiments on text-to-image generation and prompt engineering with an extrinsically motivated crowd.
+In summary, our three studies find that while laypeople participants had the prerequisites to write prompts for AI art and were good at crafting descriptive prompts, they lacked style-specific vocabulary necessary for effective prompt engineering.
 We conclude by speculating on four potential futures for prompt engineering.